Language lessons across the USA and Canada

 Face-to-Face Closed (Private) Group General or Business Spanish

-2 or more people can benefit studying Spanish together as these Spanish lessons are also offered to groups (Two-to-One Spanish Lesson or Small Group In-Company Spanish Lesson).
-Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
-The booking has to be made for all students at the same time.
-Listen & Learn do not advocate group sessions of more than 6-8 people, though Taster Spanish Lessons can be experienced by up to 12 people.
+The Spanish lessons are also available for 2 or more people studying together (Two-to-One Spanish Lesson or Small Group In-Company Spanish Lesson).
+All participants must have the same level, the same business or general language needs and be able to study at the same time in the same location.
+The booking must be made for all participants at the same time.
+Listen & Learn do not recommend group classes of more than 6-8 people although In-Company Taster Spanish Lessons can be run with up to 12 people.
 Inquire now about our Spanish Courses or Take A Free Spanish Level Test

 Skype, Google Meet or Zoom Online 1-to-1 (Individual) General or Business Spanish

-You and your group can be trained by our native speaker qualified Spanish teachers, and can meet at your place of work or home at a time convenient to you.
-Tutorials can take place any day of the week, including weekends, and can be scheduled for the morning, afternoon or evening.
-If your home or office is not suitable for you, you can attend the lesson at the teacher's offices.
-You will be provided with all relevant lesson materials.
+Our native speaker qualified Spanish language teachers can train you and your colleagues at your office or home at a time to suit you.
+Classes can be any day of the week (even weekends) in the morning, afternoon or evening.
+In certain circumstances, if your home or office is not suitable, you can take your classes at the trainer's office.
+Lesson books are provided.
 Inquire now about our Spanish Courses or Take A Free Spanish Level Test

 Skype, Google Meet or Zoom Online Group (Closed or Open) General or Business Spanish